dparne/Ng2Docs/typescript/README.md

 Notice the difference between two functions.
 When the arrow function is used the scope of the ```this``` is automatically preserved.
 This is really helpful in avoiding some errors that result from event binding functions.

 In traditional function delaration ```this``` will reference the element calling the function.

+### Do's and Don'ts

+There is a nice reference to some Do's and Don'ts here for typescript [Do's and Don'ts](https://www.typescriptlang.org/docs/handbook/declaration-files/do-s-and-don-ts.html)